Myone38/Project-Crypto/README.md

 ```

 ### Metrics (in-process)

+### AutoThrottle (optional)

+- Enable automatic throttling by setting `AUTO_THROTTLE=1` in the environment.
+When enabled, the runner creates a `RateLimiter` and an `AutoThrottle` instance that will reduce capacity when multiple `429` responses occur and will restore after a cooldown.
+- To receive Telegram alerts about throttling events, set `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` in your environment.

 - The updater emits simple in-process metrics via `app.metrics`:
   - `backfill_inserted_<MARKET>` — number of candles inserted during backfill